ethagnawl/peterdohertys.website/blog-posts/full-text-search-w-duckdb.md

     - Okapi BM25 parameters

         - k₁: term frequency (are more instances meaningful?)
-        - B: length normalization (is a longer document more meaningful?)
+        - b: length normalization (is a longer document more meaningful?)

-The above are all present in DuckDB's FTS extension but this only begins to scratch the surface of what is possible with FTS -- especially with some of the more complex engines, like Elasticsearch, pgvector, etc. DuckDB's FTS features are more limited in scope than Postgres' and something like `ts_headline`, which highlights _which_ terms matched and _where_ are missed.
-While working on this post, I found myself having to search output using tmux or pipe query results to grep when debugging which wasn't the best UX.
-The DuckDB feature set is a good start, though, and I'm sure features will be added over time and/or new extensions will be released.
-In addition to help with debugging (i.e. ts_headline) I imagine functions for phrase queries, vectors and support for pluggable synonym dictionaries, etc. are things people are already thinking about.
+The features mentioned above are all present in DuckDB's FTS extension but this only begins to scratch the surface of what is possible with FTS -- especially when using some of the more fully-featured engines.
+The DuckDB feature set is a good start, though, and I'm sure functionality will be added over time and/or new extensions will be released.
+I imagine functions for phrase queries, vectors and support for pluggable synonym dictionaries are features contributors are already thinking about.

+One example of where the current DuckDB feature-set fell short during my experiments was its lack of any way to highlight _where_ query terms matched in the source data.
+Postgres offers `ts_headline` to address this but I found myself having to search query results for matches using tmux (a string of keystrokes I can never remember ...) or by piping query results to grep and that was a bit frustrating.

-In working on this post, I came across [the Snowball project](https://snowballstem.org/) which is "a small string processing language for creating stemming algorithms for use in Information Retrieval, plus a collection of stemming algorithms implemented using it".
-[The Python snowballstemmer library](https://pypi.org/project/snowballstemmer/) can be used to help debug unexpected stemming issues.
-For example, why certain forms of words may not be matched.
+While working on this post, I also came across [the Snowball project](https://snowballstem.org/) which is "a small string processing language for creating stemming algorithms for use in Information Retrieval, plus a collection of stemming algorithms implemented using it".
+My understanding is that it's the basis for stemming in most databases and client libraries.
+[The Python snowballstemmer library](https://pypi.org/project/snowballstemmer/) can be used to quickly debug unexpected stemming issues.
+For example, why certain word forms aren't being matched.

 ```

 # stemmer.py
+# Usage: uv run stemmer.py
 # /// script
 # requires-python = "==3.13"
 # dependencies = [